Can local particle filters beat the curse of dimensionality?: Main result and discussion

 where $\psi^v$ and $\varphi^v$ are reference measures on the Polish spaces $\bbX^v$ and $\bbY^v$, respectively.
 The transition densities $p$ and $g$ are given by

-where $p^v:\bbX\times\bbX^v\to\mathbb{R}_+$ and $g^v:\bbX^v\times\bbY^v\to\mathbb{R}_+$ are transition densities with respect to the reference measures $\psi^v$ and $\varphi^v$, respectively.
+where $p^v\dvtx\bbX\times\bbX^v\to\mathbb{R}_+$ and $g^v\dvtx\bbX^v\times\bbY^v\to\mathbb{R}_+$ are transition densities with respect to the reference measures $\psi^v$ and $\varphi^v$, respectively.

-The spatial graph $G$ is endowed with its natural distance $d$ (that is, $d(v,v')$ is the length of the shortest path in $G$ between $v,v'\in V$).
+The spatial graph $G$ is endowed with its natural distance $d$ [i.e., $d(v,v')$ is the length of the shortest path in $G$ between $v,v'\in V$].
 Let us fix throughout a neighborhood size $r\in\mathbb{N}$, and define for each vertex $v\in V$ the $r$-neighborhood

-We will assume that the dynamics of the underlying process $(X_n)_{n\ge 0}$ is \emph{local} in the sense that $p^v(x,z^v)$ depends on $x^{N(v)}$ only (we write $x^J=(x^j)_{j\in J}$ for $J\subseteq V$):
+We will assume that the dynamics of the underlying process $(X_n)_{n\ge0}$ is \emph{local} in the sense that $p^v(x,z^v)$ depends on $x^{N(v)}$ only [we write $x^J=(x^j)_{j\in J}$ for $J\subseteq V$]:

 That is, the conditional distribution of $X_n^v$ given $X_0,\ldots,X_{n-1}$ depends on $X_{n-1}^{N(v)}$ only.
 Similarly, by construction, the observations are local in that the conditional distribution of $Y_n^v$ given $X_n$ depends on $X_n^v$ only.
-This dependence structure is illustrated in Figure \ref{fig:lfilt} (in the simplest case of a linear graph $G$ with $r=1$).
+This dependence structure is illustrated in Figure~\ref{fig:lfilt} (in the simplest case of a linear graph $G$ with $r=1$).

 Markov models of the form introduced above appear in the literature under various names, such as locally interacting Markov chains or probabilistic cellular automata \cite{DKT90,LMS90}.
 Such models arise naturally in numerous complex and large-scale applications, including percolation models of disease spread or forest fires, freeway traffic flow models, probabilistic models on networks and large-scale queueing systems, and various biological, ecological and neural models.
-Moreover, local Markov processes of this type arise naturally from finite-difference approximation of stochastic partial differential equations, and are therefore in principle applicable to a diverse set of data assimilation problems that arise in areas such as weather forecasting, oceanography, and geophysics (cf.\ section \ref{sec:finitediff}).
+Moreover, local Markov processes of this type arise naturally from finite-difference approximation of stochastic partial differential equations, and are therefore in principle applicable to a diverse set of data assimilation problems that arise in areas such as weather forecasting, oceanography and geophysics (cf. Section~\ref{sec:finitediff}).
 While more general models are certainly of substantial interest, the model defined above is prototypical of a broad range of high-dimensional data assimilation problems and provides a basic setting for the investigation of filtering problems in high dimension.

-\subsection{Block particle filter: dimension-free bounds}
+\subsection{Block particle filter: Dimension-free bounds}